 The Dom or Cathedral in particular is well worth a visit, with its wonderful Byzantine-style mosaics, the gold glowing out of the darkness in the flickering light of votive candles.
-The staff are friendly and helpful (though the website address he gave wasn't as much use as I had hoped, as it is all in German.
+The staff are friendly and helpful (and I am happy to note that the website address he gave is now offered in a choice of four European languages).

 When you visit Aachen, keep an eye out for the gingerbread shops which dot the area.
 They will have you positively drooling, but be warned: unless your teeth are in good condition you'll probably break them trying to eat it!